dsong-lab/dsong-lab.github.io/_pages/openings.md

 sitemap: false
 permalink: /openings/
 ---
 We are a "dry lab" that studies genomic data science.
+Our lab is located in [Department of Genetics and Genome Sciences](https://health.uconn.edu/genetics/).
 If you have questions about any of these positions, please email me for more information (<dosong@uchc.edu>).

 ### Ph.D.
 Students
 #### Current students